SvenAelterman/ComprehensiveAppSvc/README.md

 ### contoso-com.pfx

-This is a sample TLS certificate file for importing in Key Vault if TLS configuration for Application Gateway is desired, but not PFX is readily available.
+This is a sample TLS certificate file for importing in Key Vault if TLS configuration for Application Gateway is desired, but a custom PFX is not readily available.
 It is a self-signed certificate with password `Azure123456!`.

 ### common-modules